siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 Since the in-plane base after overlap is the one shared area $A$, the normal extent itself must be reduced to $h/2$.
-This is the precise sense in which the doubled normal extent is compacted back into the one surviving base cell.
+This is the precise sense in which the same total energy is compacted into half the support.

 So the statement is not that four times the total energy has appeared out of nowhere.
-The statement is that the same total field, when reorganized into one coherent occupied region, can carry four times the local energy density.
-The result concerns local loading.
+The statement is that coherent overlap redistributes the same total energy into a smaller occupied region, and the fourfold local density is the reading of that concentration.
 The total bookkeeping still belongs to the full field through

 $$